100percentBAKA/smartfolio-june/README.md

-# Portfolio is not Smartfolio 😎😎
+# Portfolio is now Smartfolio 😎😎

 ### Introduction